renancrc99/fugro-tech-challenge/README.md

 ### 1. Select a .csv file

 Choose a csv file in your computer containing the X and Y coordinates to plot the polyline.
+If needed, samples were provided inside the samples directory of this repository

 ### 2. Enter the Easting and Northing coordinate values